Description

 Using this definition on our asset we see for example:

-• Looking at the downside risk / excess return profile of 3.27 in the last 5 years of NASDAQ 100 Strategy, we see it is relatively greater, thus better in comparison to the benchmark SPY (0.8)
+• The downside risk / excess return profile over 5 years of NASDAQ 100 Strategy is 3.21, which is larger, thus better compared to the benchmark SPY (0.89) in the same period.

-• Compared with SPY (0.52) in the period of the last 3 years, the excess return divided by the downside deviation of 1.96 is higher, thus better.
+• Compared with SPY (0.6) in the period of the last 3 years, the downside risk / excess return profile of 1.62 is higher, thus better.

 Ulcer: